Fr. Agnel Stadium

-The facilities includes indoor Table Tennis, indoor shooting range, swimming pool, basketball court and Badminton court and has a capacity of around 5,000.
+The facilities includes indoor table tennis, indoor shooting range, swimming pool, basketball court and badminton court and has a capacity of around 5,000 spectators.
 It is the home of Fr.
 Agnel Gymkhana which plays in Super Division MDFA, Mumbai.
 The football team had been formed again in April 2004.
 Fr.
 Agnel is accredited with first residential FIFA-AIFF Academy in India, and it hosted the 61st Basketball Junior Nationals tournament.